save money on your film insurance premium

 One of the simplest ways to reduce film production insurance premiums is to lower the net insurable budget.
 The net insurable budget is the amount left once various budget line items are removed from the definition of insurable costs.
 The rate that is negotiated with the insurance company is applied against the net budget.

-- Story and scenerio - we will assume this amount is $50,000 (I know writers are never paid enough).
+- Story and scenario - we will assume this amount is $50,000 (I know, writers are never paid enough).

 - Post Production costs - we will assume this amount is $200,000